tlienart/Franklin.jl/docs/extras/lunr.md

 1. Call `lunr()` or `lunr(prepath)` if there is a prepath and then publish your updates manually.
 @@

-The `publish(final=lunr)` calls the `lunr` function as a last step prior to doing a `git push`.
+The `publish(final=lunr)` calls the `lunr` function as the last step prior to doing a `git push`.
 An advantage of using this is that Franklin will properly handle the `prepath` if there is one defined in your `config.md`.

 \note{
   This `final=` keyword can be used with your own functions `()->nothing` if you need to do some post-processing with the generated files before pushing.